-LeBow College of Business opened its 12-story, 177,500-square-foot home, Gerri C. LeBow Hall in September 2013.
+The LeBow College of Business home is a 12-story, 177,500-square-foot academic building named Gerri C. LeBow Hall.
 Located in the heart of Drexel University campus, it forms a gateway to Drexel and serves as a backdrop to the historic statue of A.J.
 Drexel (Moses Ezekiel, 1904).

-The building's organization unites the school's various constituencies around a five-story-high atrium ringed by 15 classrooms of varying sizes and configurations, including a finance trading lab.
+The building's organization unites the school's various constituencies around a five-story-high atrium ringed by 15 classrooms of varying sizes and configurations, including a finance training lab.
 The atrium is immediately accessible from main entrances at the three corners of the building.
 An open stair within the atrium leads to a 300-seat auditorium, 100-seat lecture hall, and a behavioral studies lab one floor below.
 Other amenities consist of 19 collaboration rooms, 3,500 square feet of student lounges and quiet study areas, a bank of four elevators and full ADA accessibility, and an event space with catering capacity.
 The building's upper floors contain faculty and staff offices interspersed with seminar and conference rooms.

 Gerri C. LeBow Hall brings together faculty, students, and staff in a state-of-the-art building on the University City campus.
-Please visit the LeBow College of Business webpage (http://www.lebow.drexel.edu/ about/campuses/philadelphia/location/gerri-c-lebow-hall/), the Behavioral Lab webpage (https://www.lebow.drexel.edu/about/campuses/ location/behavioral-lab/), the Finance Trading Lab webpage (https:// www.lebow.drexel.edu/about/campuses/location/finance-trading-lab-andbloomberg-terminal-room/), and the SAP Next-Gen webpage (https:// www.lebow.drexel.edu/about/campuses/location/next-gen-lab/) to learn more about Gerri C. LeBow Hall.
+Please visit the LeBow College of Business webpage, the Behavioral Lab webpage, the Finance Trading Lab webpage, and the SAP Next-Gen webpage to learn more about the Gerri C. LeBow Hall.